 Overstimulating our brain with too much information over extended periods of time is cognitively exhausting and leads to the brain switching off to avoid overload.
 We enter the default thinking mode, a low energy state, where we go for a little mind-wander down the nearest rabbit hole of our subconscious thought.
 This may reveal a veritable treasure trove of useful associations, potential new ideas and memories.

-Chilling out by taking regular brain and technology breaks of 15 – 20 minutes at a time refreshes your focus and ability to remember things better.
-As does relaxing the mind using breathing techniques or some kind of meditation practice.
+Chilling out by taking regular brain and technology breaks of 15 – 20 minutes at a time refreshes your focus and ability to recall things better, as does breathing techniques or some kind of meditation practice to relax the mind.

 Mindfulness meditation commonly uses the breath as a focus for attention.
 Scientists have shown how the rhythm of breathing coordinates electrical activity in the olfactory cortex, amygdala and hippocampus.
 These areas are associated with smell, emotion and memory respectively.
 The research has indicated how emotional recognition and memory recall is modulated to be more accurate during breathing in through our nose.
 The message?
 Keep breathing in.